Detecting Dental Landmarks from Intraoral 3D Scans: the 3DTeethLand challenge: Challenge setup

 \subsection{Data annotation}

 Teeth have a complex anatomical structure, consisting of various surfaces and features.
 They are categorized into four main types based on their shape and function, as shown in \figureabvr \ref{fig:teeth_structure}: incisors, canines, premolars, and molars.
 Landmarks on these teeth serve as key reference points, facilitating the accurate measurement of tooth orientations, spacing, and occlusion.
 To ensure precise analysis of tooth positioning and alignment, specific dental landmarks are identified on each tooth, providing a standardized approach for consistent and reproducible assessments.
-The annotation process was carried out iteratively by professional annotators using a custom tool developed by our clinical partner, Udini.

 Annotators were instructed to identify and label every tooth landmark class on each tooth within the intraoral 3D scans.
+The annotation process was carried out iteratively by professional annotators using a custom tool developed by our clinical partner, Udini, which is publicly accessible\footnote{\url{https://seglab.udini.ai}}, and can be used both for landmark annotation and inference.
+To avoid introducing bias in the annotation process, all landmarks were annotated manually from scratch, without any AI-based prediction or assistance.
+The tool provides a 3D viewer with standard interaction functionalities allowing annotators to add, adjust, and remove landmarks on the intraoral scans (see Appendix \figureabvr~\ref{fig:main_interface_annotation_tool} for a screenshot of the tool's main interface).
+On average, annotating a single scan took 7 minutes and 16 seconds.
+The standard deviation was 1 minute 55 seconds, with a minimum of 4 minutes 6 seconds and a maximum of 13 minutes 12 seconds, reflecting the variability in scan complexity and landmark density.

 Following this, a final validation phase was carried out by experienced dentists.
 Each scan was initially annotated by a single annotator, after which all annotations were systematically reviewed and verified by the three clinical evaluators of the challenge.
-This multi-step procedure ensures both the accuracy and reliability of the landmark annotations.
+This multi-step procedure helps ensure the accuracy and consistency of the landmark annotations.

 \figureabvr\ref{fig:teeth_landmarks} depicts an overview of the landmarks annotation.
 This annotation includes: